Oxygen-induced Fe surface segregation at the $L1_0$-FePd(001)/graphene heterointerface for spintronics devices: a first-principles study: Results and discussion

 \subsection{Formation mechanism}

-In the analysis presented in Sec.~\ref{sec:fepd_surface}, we investigated the stability of the FePd surface in a vacuum.
+In the analysis presented above, we investigated the stability of the FePd surface in vacuum.
 We determined that Pd-terminated surfaces would be energetically more favorable than Fe.
 Moreover, the adsorbed graphene is unstable in the case of the Pd-terminated surface.
 Then, the most energetically favorable configuration becomes the Pd surface without graphene.
-In the analysis provided in Sec.~\ref{sec:fepd_surface}, we have established that, in an oxygen atmosphere, the formation of oxidized iron on the FePd surface provides enhanced thermodynamic stability.
+In the analysis in the previous section, we established that the formation mechanism of the Fe-terminated surface, promoted by the presence of oxidized iron on the FePd surface under an oxygen atmosphere, enhances the thermodynamic stability.
 This finding is in agreement with the results obtained from XPS measurements.
-From the findings above, we propose a formation mechanism for the experimentally observed FePd/Gr heterointerface, as shown in Fig.~\ref{fig:formation_mechanism}.
+From the findings above, we proposed a formation mechanism for the experimentally observed FePd/Gr heterointerface, as shown in Fig.~\ref{fig:formation_mechanism}.

-In the experimental fabrication process, L1$_0$-FePd is grown by radio frequency magnetron sputtering using a FePd target with a 46:54 atomic ratio, resulting in a FePd film with a 50:50 atomic ratio.
+In the experimental fabrication process, $L1_0$-FePd is grown by radio frequency magnetron sputtering using a FePd target with a 46:54 atomic ratio, resulting in a FePd film with a 50:50 atomic ratio.
 The FePd films are annealed at high temperatures and temporarily exposed to the atmosphere before being transferred to the CVD chamber.
-During CVD, the sample is annealed under a reducing gas atmosphere (H$_2$) to remove the oxidized surface layer, and graphene is deposited on the surface using C$_2$H$_2$ gas (the details are given in Ref.~\onlinecite{naganuma2022unveiling}).
+During CVD, the sample is annealed under a reducing gas atmosphere (H$_2$) to remove the oxidized surface layer, and graphene is deposited on the surface using C$_2$H$_2$ gas (the details are given in Ref.~\citenum{naganuma2022unveiling}).

 As illustrated in Fig.~\ref{fig:formation_mechanism}, we hypothesize that the initially Pd-rich surface of the sample becomes covered with FeO owing to oxidation.
 In the subsequent stage, the hydrogen-reduced Fe surface provides favorable sites for carbon adsorption.
 This process likely enables the formation of a macroscale graphene-covered Fe-terminated surface.
+We note that such a compositional reconstruction driven by sequential oxidizing and reducing atmospheres is analogous to the reaction-driven restructuring of bimetallic catalysts \cite{tao2008reaction, li2020oxidation}; the proposed mechanism thus exploits, at a spintronics interface, the same segregation chemistry that has been established in heterogeneous catalysis.
 Additionally, we consider that the above does not preclude the formation of the energetically stable bare (uncovered) Pd-terminated surface; under specific growth conditions, samples with a higher proportion of Pd-terminated surfaces could also be obtained.